A Playbook for Getting Teens and Tweens to Cook This Summer

 3. Provide Recipe Resources

 Point them to some of your favorite cookbooks to flip through or visit the cooking section of your local library.
 Alternatively, they may relate to online resources, such as The Kitchn, Pop Sugar, or Seventeen.
 You may even learn they have favorite recipe sources all their own.
 My oldest daughter, Bella, just made a terrific chickpea stew she found on an Instagram account called Let’s Cook Vegan.
-Who knew?
+And there’s also my book PREP, which is tailor-made for young people.

 4. Collaborate on the Shopping as Needed